|Nutrition Facts (per serving)|

 Dashi soup stock is a key ingredient in many Japanese soups including miso soup as well as many noodle dishes.
 It is made when water is boiled with edible kelp (kombu) and shavings of preserved, fermented skipjack tuna (katsoubushi).
 It is then strained to create the broth.
 Mirin, an essential Japanese condiment, is a rice wine similar to sake but with a lower alcohol content and higher sugar content.

-- 1 2/3 cups dashi soup stock
+1 2/3 cups dashi soup stock

-- 7 tbsp. soy sauce
+7 tablespoons soy sauce

-- 1/4 cup mirin
+1/4 cup mirin

-- 3 tbsp. sugar
+3 tablespoons sugar

-- 4 eggs
+4 large eggs

-- 4 cups Japanese rice (steamed)
+4 cups Japanese rice, steamed

-- Optional: nori (dried seaweed), cut into strips
+Nori (dried seaweed), cut into strips, optional

 Add chicken and simmer on low heat for a few minutes.
-Add onion slices and simmer for a few more minutes.

 Lightly beat eggs in a bowl.

 Turn the heat down to low and cover with a lid.
 After about one minute, turn off the heat.

-Spoon steamed rice into individual deep bowls, and serve simmered chicken and egg on top of the rice.
+Spoon steamed rice into individual deep bowls and serve simmered chicken and egg on top of the rice.